Dheo96/Dheo96/README.md

 # 👋 Hi there, I'm Dheo Ariansyah

-🎓 I'm a Computer Science student who **just started serious coding in my 3rd year of college** — previously focusing only on design.
-💡 Now, I combine both design and code to build better user experiences.
-🎨 I may be tired of designing only, but **never of learning and shipping**.
+I'm a Computer Science student who **just started serious coding in my 3rd year of college** — previously focusing only on design.
+Now, I combine both design and code to build better user experiences.
+I may be tired of designing only, but **never of learning and shipping**.

+just waiting for my progress......... not a vibe coding

 ---